2015 League of Legends World Championship: Knockout stage

 The bracket stage started on October 15 in Wembley Arena in London, continued to Brussels Expo in Brussels, and concluded on October 31 with the grand finals hosted in Mercedes-Benz Arena in Berlin.
 The knockout stage has been streamed on BBC Three, while the final will be streamed on ESPN3.
 The bracket stage is played in a best of 5 format.
 In the grand final, SK Telecom T1 beat KOO Tigers 3 to 1, dropping their only game of the whole tournament.

+Worlds 2015 would mark the last time any team from the Asia-Pacific region would qualify for the knockout stage until CTBC Flying Oyster achieved the feat by qualifying for the knockout stage of the 2025 tournament a decade later, with the Asia-Pacific league now the League of Legends Championship Pacific (LCP).

 Final standings

 Viewership numbers

 The final was expected to have over 30 million people streaming it online.
 The finals were watched by 36 million people, with a peak concurrent viewership of 14 million viewers.

 Controversies

 Obscenity incident

 During the final day of the group stage in Paris, Cloud9's Hai "Hai" Lam made an obscene gesture towards an opponent while on stage.
 Hai was fined €500.